-The first known buoyant gravity sewer in the world, the Lake Oswego Interceptor Sewer, needed its first routine condition assessment after a decade of service.
+The first known buoyant gravity sewer in the world, the Lake Oswego Interceptor Sewer (LOIS) underwent a condition assessment after a decade of service.
 Because this innovative infrastructure is fully submerged beneath Oswego Lake, access points for a standard inspection were limited.
 To avoid draining the lake or disrupting service, the tailored approach combined trenchless inspection technologies, engineer-diver-led exterior assessments, and carefully coordinated barge and caisson access operations on the lake.
 The critical data gathered from the assessment informed a five-part capital improvement plan to guide future maintenance.

 About The Author